Student Handbook: Section 5: General College Policies

 Persons who drive vehicles on campus are subject at all times to the motor vehicle laws of the state of New York, to orders of the Department of Transportation and, where applicable, to ordinances of the Town of Amherst.
 Operation of a motor vehicle on campus is a privilege granted by Daemen College.
 Serious or excessive traffic violations may result in the loss of this privilege.
 The Office of Campus Safety has authority over the parking lots and the general grounds.

 - All motor vehicles must be registered, each academic year, with the College when operated and parked on College property (except for visitors to the College).
 Parking permits may be applied for on-line at: my.daemen.edu/parking.
 Parking permits cost $35 per year.
-Students should be prepared to show a valid motor vehicle registration for each vehicle that he/she wishes to register to park on campus when he/she picks up a parking permit at the Wick Center Information Desk.
-Any change in autos or plate numbers must be registered with the Student Affairs Office.
+Students should be prepared to show a valid motor vehicle registration for each vehicle that he/she wishes to register to park on campus when he/she picks up a parking permit at the Wick Student Center Information Desk.
+Any change in autos or plate numbers must be registered with the Campus Safety Office.
 An annual parking fee may apply.

 - The parking permit is to be displayed on the rear view mirror, facing outwards.